United People's Democratic Front: Founding

 The United People's Democratic Front was founded on 26 December 1998 at a conference in Dhaka.
 At the end of the conference, a five-member convening committee was formed with Prasit Bikash Khisha as its convener.

 In November 2006, Prasit Bikash Khisha was elected to presidency by the party's central committee during a congress in Dhaka.
 In the same meeting, Rabi Shankar Chakma became the new general secretary.

 Elections

 The UPDF took part in the eighth national parliamentary elections in 2001 and though failed to win in any of the two seats in CHT it contested, the party received a considerable number of votes cast, to the surprise of many analysts.

 History

-In July 2021, the party's Joan Chakma led a contingent of Buddhist-Chakmas to Suandrapara, a village of the Bawm Christian convert community, where they issued threats and conducted two violent raids leading damaging a church.
+In July 2021, the party's Joan Chakma led a contingent of Chakmas to Suandrapara, a village of the Bawm community, where they issued threats and conducted two violent raids leading damaging a church.
 Towards the end of the same month, four of the party's members were arrested for extortion.

+In 16 April 2025, UPDF was accused of abducting 5 tribal university students who were members of PCP.